Dissociation Examples: How Core Emotions Get Masked by Coping Emotions

-As a result of Post-Traumatic Stress, emotions tend to be layered.
+As a result of trauma, emotions tend to be layered.
 At the core of the overwhelming trauma, there will be a dominant emotion.
-When there is no resolution of that dominant emotion, you will, over time, develop a secondary "coping" emotion as a means of dealing with the overpowering core/root of the emotion.
+When there is no resolution of that dominant emotion, you will, over time, develop a secondary "coping" emotion as a means of dealing with the overpowering core emotion.

 - Marie, who has lost her son in a motorcycle accident, has as a core emotion — loss, grief, bereavement (sadness).
 Because she is unable to contain her sadness, she starts having reactive thoughts such as "Why him?
 It is not fair!" and a certain edginess in dealing with anything, which is part of an anger response she uses to try to reestablish healthy boundaries and deal with her overwhelming sadness.